justrjlewis/rjlewisdigital-rtw2017/site/content/notebook/pixelmator-tutorial-bling-text.md

 ---
+category: tutorial
 title: 'Pixelmator Tutorial: Bling Text'
-category: 'tutorial'
 date: 2014-01-12T15:09:13.000Z
 description: >-
   I recently had a client that wanted a Sex and the City-esque logo.
 I fired up Pixelmator and set out to make some swarovski goodness happen on screen!
 image: /img/screen_shot2.jpg
 ---
-I got a head start on this project by checking out this Japanese language tutorial on[WP Extreme](http://translate.google.com.au/translate?hl=en&sl=ja&tl=en&u=http%3A%2F%2Fwpxtreme.jp%2Fsex-and-the-city-2-bling-diamond-text-effect-in-photoshop "Bling Text Tutorial").
+I got a head start on this project by checking out this Japanese language tutorial on [WP Extreme](http://translate.google.com.au/translate?hl=en&sl=ja&tl=en&u=http%3A%2F%2Fwpxtreme.jp%2Fsex-and-the-city-2-bling-diamond-text-effect-in-photoshop "Bling Text Tutorial").

 * I start by creating base text, making a duplicate, converting the duplicate to pixels and hiding both layers.
 I personally do this, because I find that a gagillion years down the line, I won't remember exactly what font and font settings I used and I may want to know.